 By Ronald Austin

-Ronald Austin is a retired Guyanese diplomat and former ambassador to China.
+Ronald Austin lives in Guyana and is a former Guyanese ambassador to Beijing.